 NAHMA announces the winners of its annual Affordable Housing Vanguard Awards.
 These awards recognize newly developed or significantly rehabbed affordable multifamily housing communities that showcase high-quality design and resourceful financing.

-The excellence exhibited throughout these multifamily developments belies the notion that affordable housing cannot be assets to their communities.
+The excellence exhibited throughout these multifamily developments dispels the notion that affordable housing cannot be an asset to their communities.
 Vanguard Award winners deliver powerful proof that affordable housing done well can transform neighborhoods as well as the lives of individual residents.

 Vanguard Award for New Construction

 Avalon Villas, Phoenix, Ariz.; Management Company: Celtic Property Management LLC; Owner: Atlantic Development & Investments Inc., Scottsdale, Ariz.

 425 Grand Concourse, Bronx, N.Y.; Management Company: Trinity Management LLC; Owner: Trinity Financial and MBD Community Housing, both in New York, N.Y.

 Vanguard Award for Major Rehabilitation of an Existing Rental Housing Community

 St Mary Manor, Jackson, Tenn.; Management Company: Wesley Living; Owner: St Mary Manor LLLP, Cordova, Tenn.